V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

     password = request.json['password']
 ```

-So looking at the code, we need to make a POST request against ```/api/login``` with username and password as parameter.
+So looking at the code, we need to make a POST request against ```/api/login``` endpoint, by providing an username and a password as parameter.

 ```js
 POST /api/login HTTP/1.1